Live Digital Painting Seminar by Painter Master Jeremy Sutton

 Live Painting Presentation

-On Wednesday, 13th February, 2013, I gave an earlier live painting presentation in the Canadian High Commission, London.
+On Wednesday, 13th February, 2013, I gave an earlier live painting presentation in the High Commission of Canada, London.
 At that presentation I demonstrated how I use Corel Painter 12 with a Wacom tablet to create artworks in a variety of styles and media.
 I shared creative ideas, techniques and workflow for working from photographic reference (around the theme of Painting the Passion of Dance, based on photographs I have taken of Ballet and Flamenco dancers in San Francisco and Santa Fe), as well as painting a portrait of an audience member directly from life.
 The following morning I received this email from one of the audience:

 I wanted to thank you for setting up the Painter Live event you held last night.
 I haven’t used Painter for some while and it was great to be reminded why I actually prefer it to Photoshop.
 Needless to say that I spent a good few hours last night getting back up to speed, having been inspired by your enthusiasm for painting.
 Thanks again.